patrickbucher/docs/arch-setup/arch-setup.md

     resolve ...

-download driver for Samsung M262x 282x from openprinting.org and copy it to:
+download driver for Samsung M262x 282x from [Open Printing](https://openprinting.org/printers) and copy it to:

     /usr/share/cups/model/samsung.ppd